Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 As an example, assuming you know there should be history on your account between `4/30/21` and `1/5/21`, your history might look like this:

 ```
-… → 5/2/21 → 5/1/21 → 4/30/21 → 1/5/21 → 1/4/21 → …
+… → 5/2/21 → 5/1/21 → 4/30/21 → … Missing … → 1/5/21 → 1/4/21 → …
 ```

 This bug can be addressed by searching for history within the gap.
 You can use the in-browser "Jump to date" feature, or try setting the `start_time` parameter yourself.
 It may take several attempts to find a value for `start_time` that causes the missing history to re-appear.

 If you search at date `x` and find missing history there, then history older than `x` should also re-appear, but history newer than `x` might not.
-Looking at the previous example and assuming there's history between `4/30/21` and `3/14/21`; if `x = 3/14/21` then the gap may shrink, but not disappear, and some of the missing history may also show up right before `3/14/21`:
+Looking at the previous example and assuming there's history between `4/30/21` and `3/14/21`; if `x = 3/14/21` then the gap may shrink, but not disappear:

 ```
-… → 5/2/21 → 5/1/21 → 4/30/21 → 3/15/21 → 3/14/21 → 3/13/21 → … → 1/5/21 → 1/4/21 → …
+… → 5/2/21 → 5/1/21 → 4/30/21 → … Still Missing … → 3/15/21 → 3/14/21 → 3/13/21 → … Not Missing Anymore … → 1/6/21 → 1/5/21 → …
 ```

 For this reason it's better to start your search right where the gap begins and proceed gradually.
+The "Jump to date" feature moves in increments of 24 hours.
 Setting the `start_time` parameter yourself allows you to move in increments of 1 second.
-The "Jump to date" feature moves in increments of 24 hours.
 You can also use the `cursor[time]` and `cursor[time_frac]` parameters to move in increments of 1 millisecond.

 Not all gaps are as large as in the examples above.
 It's very common to have lots of small gaps when numerous events share the same time (ex: confirming multiple market listings at once).
 Here the gaps length can be shorter than a second, and may skip as few as 1 event.
 These gaps can be addressed in the same way as large gaps, but because of how small they are, they're very hard to identify and correct for.